OpenStackOnRaPi/ostackinstall/README.md

 ### Deploy OpenStack instance

+**Warning:** In case of kolla-ansible below has problems with ssh to reach your RPis ("WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"), check file /etc/hosts for the presence of resoultion data.
+If you have reinstalled the OS on the RPis, you have to **do delete** `rm ~/.ssh/known_hosts`.

 ```
 kolla-ansible bootstrap-servers -i multinode
 kolla-ansible prechecks -i multinode
 kolla-ansible deploy -i multinode
 ```

-**Warning:** in case of Ansible having problems with ssh to reach your RPis check /etc/hosts for presence of the resoultion data.
-If you reinstalled the OS on the RPis and receive "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!", you have to **delete file ~/.ssh/known_hosts**.

 ### Postdeployment and first instance